-The consolidated entity aims to reward executives based on their position and responsibility, with a level and mix of remuneration which has both fixed and variable components.
+The Group aims to reward executives based on their position and responsibility, with a level and mix of remuneration that has both fixed and variable components, as well as a blend of short and long term incentives.
+Executive remuneration comprises base pay and benefits, short term incentives, long term incentives, and superannuation contributions.